 SEN teachers are employed in all areas of the UK.

-SEN teachers based in one school have little occasion to travel, but may attend meetings, training and conferences.
+Some SEN teachers are based in one school and have little occasion to travel, but they may attend meetings, training and conferences.
 Occasional residential trips may occur, but overnight absence from home is not generally required.

-Salary figures are intended as a guide only.
+Salary data from the Department for Education and SNCT.
+Figures are intended as a guide only.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.